microsoft/demikernel/README.md

 Demikernel
 ==========

-_Demikernel_ is a library operating system (libOS) architecture designed for use with kernel-bypass I/O devices.
-The _Demikernel_ architecture offers a uniform system call API across kernel-bypass technologies (e.g., RDMA, DPDK) and OS functionality (e.g., a user-level networking stack for DPDK).
+_Demikernel_ is a library operating system (LibOS) architecture designed for use with kernel-bypass I/O devices.
+This architecture offers a uniform system call API across kernel-bypass technologies (e.g., RDMA, DPDK) and OS functionality (e.g., a user-level networking stack for DPDK).

 To read more about the motivation behind the _Demikernel_, check out this [blog